StephanErb/aurora-expedition/README.md

 * http://aurora.local:8081/mname/www-data/devel/toyserver/1
 * http://aurora.local:8081/mname/www-data/devel/toyserver/2

+We could have added the instances automatically using `aurora update start` without the `aurora job add` before.
+However, watching a rolling update is more fun if we arleady have multiple running instances.
+In the real world, the `job add` command tends to be only used by autoscalers that don't have access to the job configuration.

 May the unicorns be with you!

 ## Mesos Inspection